Peter Lantos: Biography

 Lantos decided to remain in the UK permanently and was sentenced to prison in absentia by the Hungarian authorities for his defection.
 As a result he would not be able to visit his homeland until the fall of Communism in 1989.
 As a medical researcher, Lantos published more than 500 scientific articles, in addition to numerous textbooks.
 He worked variously at the Middlesex Hospital Medical School, the Middlesex Hospital, and the Maudsley Hospital, London.
-He is especially well known for his research on neurodegenerative diseases.
-(The Papp–Lantos inclusion is named after him.)
-In recognition of his achievements, he was appointed Fellow of the Academy of Medical Sciences.
+He is especially well known for his research on neurodegenerative diseases including Alzheimer's disease and Parkinson's.
+The Papp–Lantos inclusion is named after him.
+In recognition of his achievements, he was elected Fellow of the Academy of Medical Sciences (FMedSci) in 2001.
+At the time of his election, he was Professor of Neuropathology at the Institute of Psychiatry, King's College London, and he is professor emeritus in retirement.